-- At least 50 percent free space in root (/), cluster root#root. - At least 50 percent free space in /usr, cluster usr#usr. - At least 50 percent free space in /var, cluster_var#var, plus an additional 425 MB to hold the subsets for the new version of the base operating system. - If there is a separate i18n domain, at least 50 percent free space in that file system. - See the Patch Summary and Release Notes included with this patch kit to find out the amount of space you will need to install the patch kit.
+- At least 50 percent free space in root (/), cluster root#root. - At least 50 percent free space in /usr, cluster usr#usr. - At least 50 percent free space in /var, cluster var#var, plus an additional 425 MB to hold the subsets for the new version of the base operating system. - If there is a separate i18n domain, at least 50 percent free space in that file system. - See the Patch Summary and Release Notes included with each patch kit to find out the amount of space you will need to install the patch kit for your system.